DussanFreire/Genetic-Algorithm/README.md

 #### Average Result
 * The average of generations required to find the strongest FF is 53.0
 #### Conclution:
-* Compared to the previous experiment, it was observed that increasing the chromosome population is very important to improve the performance of the algorithm in this experiment
+* Compared to the previous experiment (experiment 10), it was observed that increasing the chromosome population is very important to improve the performance of the algorithm in this experiment.
+Unlike the previous problem, where the genes could only have a value between 0 and 1, now the range of values increased so in the same way the chromosome population must increase in order to obtain better results.

 ## 3. Third Problem (Problem of the 8 queens)